-In March 2022, we entered into Amended and Restated Separation Pay Agreements with each of our NEOs that include, among other things, (i) a provision reflecting our policy for recoupment of incentive compensation, (ii) a "best net after-tax" Section 280G cutback (pursuant to which if the payments and benefits provided pursuant to an Amended and Restated Separation Pay Agreement are subject to the Section 280G excise tax, they will be reduced such that they are not subject to the Section 280G excise tax, but only if such reduction would result in the NEO receiving a greater amount on a net after-tax basis), and (iii) amendments to the definition of "Change in Control" to conform to the definition of a Change in Control under our 2019 Plan.
-Additionally, under the terms of his Amended and Restated Separation Pay Agreement and in line with the benefits already provided to our other NEOs under their Separation Pay Agreements, as disclosed above, all unvested equity awards held by Mr. Godshall will become immediately vested and fully exercisable upon a qualifying termination that occurs within three months prior to or within 12 months following a Change in Control.
+The Amended and Restated Separation Pay Agreements also include a "best net after-tax" Section 280G cutback, pursuant to which if the payments and benefits provided pursuant to an Amended and Restated Separation Pay Agreement are subject to the Section 280G excise tax, they will be reduced such that they are not subject to the Section 280G excise tax, but only if such reduction would result in the NEO receiving a greater amount on a net after-tax basis. reduction but are payable at different times, the amounts shall be reduced (but not below zero) on a pro rata basis.

+The Amended and Restated Separation Pay Agreements also contain a provision reflecting our Clawback Policy.